brunv/React-Redux-Complete/README.md

 ## React Portals
 Normally, all components are a cild of div with id="root".
 Portals let us get around this.
 With Portal we are able to render some component as a child of some other element in our HTML hierarchy (most commonly the body).
 The most common uses for this are to make modal windows or when we want to work with some third party library.

+## React Fragment
+We will want to use React.Fragment anytime you want to return multiple JSX elements but no have some presence inside the actual DOM.